chatgut/imageService/README.md

 ## Spring Boot Application using GraalVM - Image Microservice

 This is a sample Spring Boot application that uses GraalVM to build a native image.
 The microservice handles images and can receive and upload them.
+If images have been uploaded they can also be resized to a smaller size to fit a thumbnail.

 Runs on port 8001.